 Crib Type: Hardwood

-If I had the money and lived closer to Sherman Oaks California, a Green Cradle crib would be my top choice for an eco-friendly crib.
+If I had the money and lived closer to Sherman Oaks, California, a Green Cradle crib would be my top choice for an eco-friendly crib.
 I’d probably also be buying their clothing, mattresses, bedding, toys, organic and natural health and body care, and furniture.
 Shipping a hardwood crib to Canada seems rather silly, however, and far from eco-friendly, so I’ll go with something built closer to home from local wood or something shipped en masse to a nearby store.

 Crib Type: Hardwood

 There is one other difference (aside from certification) between Silva and Romina.
 The former has fewer designs and fewer customization options.
-If you’ve got ‘menu fatigue’, though, this might be a good thing.
+If you’ve got ‘menu fatigue,’ though, this might be a good thing.

-It might seem counterintuitive in an article on the best eco-friendly, non-toxic cribs to give my top recommendation to a crib without any eco-certifications, but I feel pretty darned confident that Silva, as an off-shoot of Romina, are a solid bet for a safe, healthy, and slightly cheaper hardwood crib.
+It might seem counterintuitive in an article on the best eco-friendly, non-toxic cribs to give my top recommendation to a crib without any eco-certifications, but I feel pretty darned confident that Silva, as an off-shoot of Romina, is a solid bet for a safe, healthy, and slightly cheaper hardwood crib.

-If you’re looking at a softwood crib for around $500 and plan on having more than one child or would like to pass the crib on once your baby’s done with it, see if you can find that extra few hundred bucks.
-Silva is worth it.
-You can find Silva cribs at more than 60 retailers across the US, Canada, and elsewhere in the world.
 Yes, it would be preferable to buy a crib made closer to home from local BC timber (in my case), but I take some solace in the fact that Silva ships to at least one store near Vancouver (Richmond, BC), meaning that there’s a modicum of energy efficiency involved in getting the crib when it’s time.

 Free eBook: Simple Steps to a Greener Home